catchpeter/crystaLiZe/README.md

 Instrument i/o for pressure gauge, RTDs, heaters, and HV electrodes.
 See the specific README.md.

 ## DAQ scripts: data_taking
-Code for CAEN DAQ system.
-Needs to be cleaned up...for now just bug Ryan.
+Python wrappers for CAEN DAQ system.
+See the specific README.md.